30% off plans + free soil test today!

 Sunday Tip:

-Voles often feed on fallen or discarded bird seed.
-Eliminate this food source by placing bird feeders above pavement, pavers or cement.
-Then, sweep up and either compost or dispose of the seed.
+Voles often feed on bird seed.
+Eliminate this food source by placing bird feeders above pavement, pavers or a non-lawn area.
+Then, sweep up and compost or dispose of seed.

 No poison is the Sunday way